 Dog Bite Attorney in Seattle

-Fighting For Dog Bite Accident Victims in Washington
+Fighting for Dog Bite Accident Victims in Washington

 Dog bites can be severe and distressing, leading to both physical injuries and emotional scars.
 In Seattle, victims of dog bites have specific legal rights to pursue compensation for their injuries.
 Washington state law holds dog owners strictly liable if their pet bites another person in a public place or lawfully on private property.
 This means that as a victim, you do not have to prove negligence—only that the incident occurred.